European water vole: Habitat

 In Europe and Russia, they may venture into woods, fields, and gardens.
 They live under the snow during the winter.

 Water voles are currently being reintroduced as a threatened species in Yorkshire, England.
 In the Massif Central area of France, however, farmers are campaigning for action to be taken against water voles, where plagues of these rodents are causing major damage to crops.

 Diet

-Water voles mainly eat grass and other vegetation near the water, but will also consume fruits, bulbs, twigs, buds, and roots when given the opportunity.
+Water voles mainly eat grass, sedges, rushes, herbs, and other vegetation near the water, but will also consume fruits, seeds, bulbs, twigs, buds, and roots when given the opportunity.
 In Europe, rich harvest periods can cause water vole "plagues" to take place, during which the voles eat ravenously, destroying entire fields of grass and leaving the fields full of burrows.
-Water voles in some parts of England have been shown to occasionally prey on frogs and tadpoles; it has been speculated that this is to make up for a protein deficiency in the voles' diet.
+Water voles in some parts of England have been shown to occasionally prey on water snails, freshwater mussels, other mollusks, frogs, and tadpoles; it has been speculated that this is to make up for a protein deficiency in the voles' diet.

 Food remains alone are not a reliable indicator of the presence of this species, as other smaller voles can also leave remains of large grasses and rushes.